PomoRev/NET3010_25W/readme.txt

 offline
 - adjusted this readme file
-- had ai make the list as a JSON object
+- had ai make the list as a JSON object (will likely need to add more words)
 - created a datastructures file to help keep track of our thinking as to how to construct our objects
+- found a few images as possible background images - talk about creating a collage

 CLASS 2: Design and Semantic HTML